abstractive/ecell/doc/terms_and_concepts.md

 Connections between Pieces are referred to in the abstract as **Lines**.
-The term Line is also used to refer to instances of the class `ECell::Elements::Line`, which wrap ØMQ sockets.
-Subclasses of `Line` are referred to as **Strokes**, and generally correspond to specific types of ØMQ socket.
+The term Line is also used to refer to instances of the class `ECell::Elements::Line`, which wrap ZeroMQ sockets.
+Subclasses of `Line` are referred to as **Strokes**, and generally correspond to specific types of ZeroMQ socket.

 ## Designs